Student Handbook

 ACADEMIC HONESTY

 Honesty is a compelling principle by which we operate all aspects of student and school life.
 Students do not cheat, nor should they tolerate those who do.
 Academic honesty is highly valued at BHS.
 Forging school documents or attendance notes are serious offenses and will result in disciplinary action.
+Each student signs an Education Honesty contract at the beginning of each year.
+Contact Attendance office to get a copy.
 Because of the serious nature of academic dishonesty, violations are progressive and serious.
-See Consequences below.

 Cheating is defined as an attempt to earn credit or receive a grade for course work in a manner other than defined as acceptable by the teacher.
 Cheating includes plagiarism, collusion, and technology malpractice and includes, but is not limited to, the following: